VirtualEntityController

 determines what attribute the final value is written to, if any.
 When the run

-The action configuration can also be an array of these objects, and each element of the array is performed in sequence.
+The action configuration can also be an array of objects conforming to the above description, and each element of the array is performed in sequence.
 This makes it possible to write multiple attributes in a single action, for example.

 hvac_heating_unit: